laura-anker/-CSCI6212-proj3/README.md

 ### test_case_1_disconnected_components(self):
-- This test checks how the algorithm handles a graph that contains multiple dosconnected components
+- This test checks how the algorithm handles a graph that contains multiple disconnected components
 - In the test case, nodes 0 and 1 are connected to each other, but node 2 is completely isolated.
 Since there is no path between some pairs of vertices, Floyd–Warshall leaves those distances as INF.
 #### Expected behavior:
 If the graph is disconnected, the diameter should be reported as INF, because at least one pair of nodes cannot reach each other.